ChadMcOrgans2022/Dysmmetrical-Wiki-Contributions/Home.md

 ### Q: "What `X.project.json` file to I use in the Rojo sync server?"
 A: I always use `default.project.json`.
 I've never tried `pack.default.json` but I'm sure it works as well.

+### Q: "It says that Rojo tries to find a `$path` called 'Packages' and it doesn't serve!"
+A: Run `wally install` in the terminal to update your packages.

 ### Q: "Do I mandatorily *definetly* have to install and use Rojo to use this engine?"
 A: Not really, but it's useful to collaborate with people, to keep To-Do's to date in an easier way, and to update the engine periodically.